-For 2015-16, CRU (Campus Crusade) offers a Bible Study Tuesdays at 8 p.m. in the multipurpose room of the Helge Center at the Chapel of the Resurrection.
+For 2016-17, CRU (Campus Crusade) offers a Bible Study Mondays at 8 p.m. in the Helge Center at the Chapel of the Resurrection.
 SIS (Sisters in Spirit), BRO (Brothers Reaching Out) and other organizations also offer regular Bible Study.
-BRO will meet at Sundays at 5 p.m. at Guild Memorial Hall for the fall of 2015.
-Contact one of the university pastors or the Christian Ministry Network for more information.
+BRO will meet at Sundays at 5 p.m. at the Helge Center.
+SIS meets 9-10 p.m.
+Thursdays in the Helge Center.

 In addition, all are welcome to attend the on-going Chinese-language Bible study on campus, held each Sunday during the school year from 3 to 5 p.m. in the Harre Union.
 Whether you were born in China or are learning the language and wish to practice its use, you are welcome to attend.
 Bibles are available.
 For more information, please email email@example.com or visit their page.

 Outside the Chapel on the east end of the building you will find the Resurrection Labyrinth and "I AM" Garden, given in memory of Nicole Unrath, class of 2003, by her family and friends.

 A labyrinth is an ancient symbol that relates to wholeness.
 It is not a maze, because a maze is like a puzzle to be solved.
 Rather, a labyrinth has only one path, from one continuous line.
 The way in is also the way out.
 You are welcome to visit the labyrinth at any time.
 Our labyrinth includes markers along the way with "I AM" statements of Jesus, for Christ is our journey and our destination.

 Some general guidelines for walking a labyrinth are:

 You can also download a copy of the brochure that tells you more about the labyrinth.